Philip Baker Hall

 Hall is also known for his prolific work on television.
-His early television work included M*A*S*H, Murder, She Wrote, and Cheers.
+His early television work included M*A*S*H; Murder, She Wrote; and Cheers.
 One of his most memorable television roles was as Lt.
-Joe Bookman, the "Library cop", in Seinfeld.
+Joe Bookman, the "library cop", in Seinfeld.
 He had recurring roles in The Practice, The West Wing, Curb Your Enthusiasm, Modern Family, and BoJack Horseman.

 Early life

-Hall was born in Toledo, Ohio.
+Hall was born on September 10, 1931, in Toledo, Ohio.
 His mother was Alice Birdene (née McDonald), and his father, William Alexander Hall, was a factory worker from Montgomery, Alabama.
 He attended the University of Toledo.
 He served in Germany as a United States Army translator and as a high school teacher.

 Career

 After his film debut Cowards, he joined the Los Angeles Theatre Center.
 His first television role came for an episode of Good Times.
 Hall guest starred in episodes of M*A*S*H and Man from Atlantis.
 He had over 200 guest roles since 1977.
-He played Richard Nixon in the one-character film Secret Honor and reprised his role he had created during the play's original Off-Broadway run.
+He played Richard Nixon in the one-character film Secret Honor, reprising the role he had created during the play's original Off-Broadway run.
 Roger Ebert said about Hall and the film: "Nixon is portrayed by Philip Baker Hall, an actor previously unknown to me, with such savage intensity, such passion, such venom, such scandal, that we cannot turn away.
 Hall looks a little like the real Nixon; he could be a cousin, and he sounds a little like him.
 That's close enough.
 This is not an impersonation, it's a performance."
-Vincent Canby of The New York Times also said about Hall: "Mr. Hall's immense performance, which is as astonishing and risky – for the chances the actor takes and survives – as that of the Oscar-winning F. Murray Abraham in Amadeus."
+Vincent Canby of The New York Times also praised Hall's "immense performance, which is as astonishing and risky ― for the chances the actor takes and survives ― as that of the Oscar-winning F. Murray Abraham in Amadeus."

 In the 1980s, Hall co-starred in various films in supporting roles, including Nothing in Common (1986), Midnight Run (1988), Say Anything... and Ghostbusters II (both 1989).
 He played "Lt.
 Joe Bookman", a detective pursuing a long-overdue library book in the Seinfeld episodes, "The Library" and "The Finale".
 His first Seinfeld appearance led him to be widely lauded as one of the best guest stars on the series, and led to many other jobs.

+Hall contributed an opening narration, a parody of the announcements one would hear on Magnetic Reference Laboratory's calibration tapes for analogue tape recorders, on 1000 Hurts, the 2000 album by Chicago post-punk band Shellac.